History

 1852 Henry L., Judith Turner, and family came over in covered wagon, purchased land from John McHaley.

 1855 William Porter built a frame building which became the first school, also used as the church on Sundays.
-Henry Smith and Rueben Lewis built another school in the area near now Aumsville Hwy.
+Henry Smith and Rueben Lewis built another school in the area of Aumsville Hwy and Smith Road.

 1856 Land was now secured under the Homestead Act at the price of $1.25 per acre.